GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/config.md

     directory is "/gerrit/root/shared/dir".
 When not specified, the default is "shared".

+main.autoReindexAtStart
+:   Enable the tracking of the latest change indexed under data/high-availability
+    for each of the indexes.
+At startup scans all the changes, accounts and groups and reindex the ones that have been updated by other nodes while the server was down.

 peerInfo.strategy
 :   Strategy to find other peers.
 Supported strategies are `static` or `jgroups`.
     Defaults to `static`.